ConquerorsOfMystery/seabass/README.md

 ## Do you believe Coder's Basilisk has more potential for revolutionizing the world than neural network AIs?

+If N.N. based AIs are not a path to AGI and ASI, then CBAS is likely more impactful.

+If they are...

 It depends on how quickly we reach A.S.I. and what the state of the world is when that happens.

 If ASI is <5 years away and we have a utopian future where it's all free software that anyone can use,